Ukraine latest: US says Russia moving troops closer | DW | 18.02.2022

 "With an unprecedented deployment of troops on the border with Ukraine and Cold War demands, Russia is challenging fundamental principles of the European peace order," Baerbock said in a statement.

 This year's MSC is overshadowed by the fear of a large-scale war in Ukraine, with a meeting of the G7 foreign ministers on the crisis scheduled on the sidelines.
-Russia decided not to send a delegation this year.
+Unlike in previous years, Russia did not send a delegation to the MSC.

 Ahead of the opening ceremony, Baerbock said, "It is a loss that Russia is not taking advantage of this opportunity."